 A few screen manufacturers have the capability to overhaul screens in various manners.
 Some companies will require the screen to be removed from the channel and shipped back to the factory for a rebuild which is a pretty costly endeavor.

 At JWC our Service Solutions group has the skills and ability to rebuild the screens on-site.
-A typical rebuild from JWC would include new chain, new bearings, new chain supports, replacement brushes, new seals and other wear items as well.
+A typical rebuild from JWC would include new chain, new bearings, new chain supports, replacement brushes, new seals and other wear items.
 We basically bring it back to a like-new condition and provide a new 1-year manufacturer’s warranty.
-Our customers have this to be a very economical solution to significantly extend the life of their headworks screens.
+Our customers have found this to be a very economical solution to significantly extend the life of their headworks screens.